bauerj/paperless_app/README.md

 - An Apple Developer Program Membership (USD99,-)

 If anyone else happens to have all of those and wants to take care of distributing the app there, please let me know.

+## How to help?

+If you want to help make Paperless App better, there are multiple possibilities:

+*Report bugs:* We can only fix issues that we know about.
+Please check the issue tracker on Github and if it doesn't already exist, report it there.

+*Translate the App:* We depend on our community to translate this app.
+If you know any other language, please visit [Crowdin](https://crowdin.com/project/paperless-app) and help people who don't speak English to use this app!

+*Contribute code:* Pull requests are always welcome.
+If you need any pointers on how to do something just let us know in the chat or in a Github discussion.

 ## Developing